Congruence relations of Ankeny$\unicode{x2013}$Artin$\unicode{x2013}$Chowla type for real quadratic fields: Dihedral extensions of

 \begin{thm} Let $K=\Q(\sqrt{d})$ be a real quadratic field and $p>2$ be a prime divisor of $d$.
 Then $K$ is $p$-rational if and only if there does not exist a tower of extensions $L\supset K \supset \Q$ such that \begin{enumerate}[label=(\roman*)] \item $\Gal(L/\Q) \cong D_p$ \item $L/K$ is unramified outside of the primes lying above $p$ in $K$. \end{enumerate} \end{thm} \begin{proof} For sake of contradiction, suppose that $K$ is $p$-rational and that $L/K/\Q$ is a tower of extensions satisfying (i) and (ii).
 Since $K$ is totally real and assumed to be $p$-rational, Lemma \ref{lem: Zp - p-rational} implies that $M=K\Q_\infty$.
 This extension is abelian over $\Q$ (as it is the compositium of two abelian extensions).
 Since $L/K$ has degree $p$ and is unramified outside of $\Sigma$, it must be contained in $M$.
 But $M$ is abelian over $\Q$ and hence $L$ must be abelian over $\Q$.
 Since $D_p$ is non-abelian for $p>2$ no such extension can exist.

 We now show that if $K$ is not $p$-rational then an extension $L$ satisfying (i) and (ii) exist.
 Suppose $K$ is not $p$-rational, that is, $M \neq M^{ab}$.
 Let $F$ be the Galois closure (over $\Q$) of any minimal non-abelian $p$-extension of $K$ contained in $M$.
 Such a field must exist as $M$ is non-abelian and the Galois closure of any such non-Galois extension is also in $M$.
 By the Galois Correspondence, $\Gal(F/K)$ is a normal subgroup of $\Gal(F/\Q)$.
 We let the non-trivial element of $\Gal(K/\Q)$ act on $\Gal(F/K)$ by conjugation.
 Since $F/K$ is non-abelian, this action is non-trivial.
 Combining Corollary 3.2 and Lemma 4.1 of \cite{MazurRubin2008}, we deduce that $\Gal(F/K)$ contains a normal subgroup $H$ such that $|\Gal(F/K) : H| =p$ and conjugation induces the automorphism $x\to x^{-1}$ on the quotient $\Gal(F/K)/H$.
 Let $L=F^H$ be the fixed field of $H$ in $F$.
 Then $L$ is a degree $p$ Galois extension of $K$ with Galois group $G= \Gal(F/K)/H$.
 In particular, $\Gal(K/\Q)$ is normal in $G$ and the action by conjugation induces the automorphism $x\to x^{-1}$ of $G$.
 We deduce that $\Gal(L/\Q) = \Gal(K/\Q) \rtimes \Gal(F/K)/H \cong D_p$.
-As $L\subseteq F \subseteq M$, $L$ must be unramified outside of the primes above $p$ in $K$. \end{proof} Combining the previous theorem and Corollary \ref{cor: p-rational - AAC} we deduce Theorem 1.7. \\
+As $L\subseteq F \subseteq M$, $L$ must be unramified outside of the primes above $p$ in $K$. \end{proof} Combining the previous theorem and Corollary \ref{cor: p-rational - AAC} we deduce Theorem \ref{thm: dihedral}. \\

-\textbf{Acknowledgements.} The author would like to thank Ram Murty, Hershy Kisilevsky, and Antonio Lei for their helpful comments on an earlier versions of this work which helped improve the presentation.
-The author would also like to thank Abhishek Bharadwaj and Lawrence Washington for their helpful comments during the preparations of this manuscript.
+\textbf{Acknowledgments.} The author would like to thank Ram Murty, Lawrence Washington, Hershy Kisilevsky, and Antonio Lei for their helpful comments on an earlier versions of this work which helped improve the presentation.
+The author would also like to thank Abhishek Bharadwaj their helpful comments during the preparation of this manuscript.